FAQ

 What are the educational objectives of the Master?

-The educational objectives of the Master are to develop a strongly interdisciplinary and intersectoral path through theoretical and practical modules, laboratory activities, individual study and research, exercises, seminars, testimonials, case studies, and simulations, culminating in an internship period to consolidate knowledge and skills.
+The educational objectives of the Master are to develop a strong interdisciplinary and intersectoral path through theoretical and practical modules, laboratory activities, individual study and research, exercises, seminars, testimonials, case studies, and simulations, culminating in an internship period to consolidate knowledge and skills.

 What professional profile does the Master intend to train?

-The Master aims to train experts in humanitarian logistics and supply chain capable of operating within emergency contexts, with the aim of training figures immediately operational in the field.
+The Master aims to train experts in humanitarian logistics and supply chain management capable of operating within emergency contexts, with the aim of training figures immediately operational in the field.

 What are the macro-modules into which the Master's program is divided?